pairinteraction/pairinteraction/docs/contribute/style_guide.rst

     SPDX-License-Identifier: LGPL-3.0-or-later

-If a third-party library is used *and* binary builds of the pairinteraction software include it, license information for the library should be added to :github:`LICENSES/THIRD-PARTY-LICENSE-<library>.txt <tree/master/LICENSES>`.
+If a third-party library is used *and* binary builds of the pairinteraction software include it, license information for the library should be added to the :github:`LICENSES-THIRD-PARTY <tree/master/LICENSES-THIRD-PARTY>` directory.